macqueen09/Mnist_use_tensorflow/README.md

 # Mnist_use_tensorflow
-use DeepLearning method make mnist batter
+use DeepLearning method make mnist better